History of Spain: Reign of Alfonso XII and Regency of Maria Christina

 Following the success of a December 1874 military coup the monarchy was restored in the person of Alfonso XII (the son of former queen Isabella II).
 The ongoing Carlist insurrection was eventually put down.
 The Restoration period, following the proclamation of the 1876 Constitution, witnessed the installment of an uncompetitive parliamentary system devised by Antonio Cánovas del Castillo, in which two "dynastic" parties, the conservatives and the liberals alternated in control of the government (turnismo).
 Election fraud (materialized in the so-called caciquismo) became ubiquitous, with elections reproducing pre-arranged outcomes struck in the Capital.
 Voter apathy was no less important.
 The reign of Alfonso was followed by that of his son Alfonso XIII, initially a regency until the latter's coming of age in 1902.

-The 1876 Constitution granted the Catholic Church a great grip over the education (particularly in the secondary education).
+The 1876 Constitution granted the Catholic Church control of education (particularly secondary education).
 Meanwhile, an organization formed in 1876 upon a group of Krausists educators, the Institución Libre de Enseñanza, had a leading role in the educational and cultural renovation in the country, covering for the inaction of the Spanish State.

 Disaster of 1898

 In 1868, Cuba launched a war of independence against Spain.
-On that island, as had been the case in Santo Domingo, the Spanish government found itself embroiled in a difficult campaign against an indigenous rebellion.
-Unlike in Santo Domingo, however, Spain initially won this struggle, having learned the lessons of guerrilla warfare well enough to defeat this rebellion.
+As had been the case in Santo Domingo, the Spanish government was embroiled in a difficult campaign against an indigenous rebellion.
+Unlike in Santo Domingo, however, Spain initially won this struggle.
 The pacification of the island was temporary, however, as the conflict revived in 1895 and ended in defeat at the hands of the United States in the Spanish–American War of 1898.
-Cuba gained its independence and Spain lost its remaining New World colony, Puerto Rico, which together with Guam and the Philippines were ceded to the United States for 20 million dollars.
+Cuba gained its independence and Spain lost its remaining New World colony, Puerto Rico, which together with Guam and the Philippines were ceded to the United States for $20 million.
 In 1899, Spain sold its remaining Pacific islands – the Northern Mariana Islands, Caroline Islands and Palau – to Germany and Spanish colonial possessions were reduced to Spanish Morocco, Spanish Sahara and Spanish Guinea, all in Africa.

 The "disaster" of 1898 created the Generation of '98, a group of statesmen and intellectuals who demanded liberal change from the new government.
-However both Anarchism on the left and fascism on the right grew rapidly in Spain in the early 20th century.
+However both anarchism on the left and fascism on the right grew rapidly in the early 20th century.
 A revolt in 1909 in Catalonia was bloodily suppressed.
 Jensen (1999) argues that the defeat of 1898 led many military officers to abandon the liberalism that had been strong in the officer corps and turn to the right.
 They interpreted the American victory in 1898 as well as the Japanese victory against Russia in 1905 as proof of the superiority of willpower and moral values over technology.
 Over the next three decades, Jensen argues, these values shaped the outlook of Francisco Franco and other Falangists.